Researcher Robert Koch collects samples from a soybean field

 Outcomes

-The work during the first phase also led to the detection of a new soybean pest, Macrosaccus morrisella.
+The project also led to the detection of a new soybean pest, Macrosaccus morrisella.

 Publications